 1. Females are easier for first-time Rottweiler owners

-First time Rottweiler owners and trainers, in particular, can benefit from choosing a female Rottweiler puppy.
-Because the females typically weigh less and are slightly shorter, they can be easier for an inexperienced owner (whether female or male) to train and control.
+First-time Rottweiler owners and trainers, in particular, can benefit from choosing a female Rottweiler puppy.
+Because the females typically weigh less and are slightly shorter, it can be easier for an inexperienced owner (whether female or male) to train and control.

 2. Female Rottweilers may have more trainable temperaments

 Females are also said to be more nurturing and affectionate in keeping with their maternal roles, although this may be tempered somewhat if you choose to get your female Rottie fixed.